EmeraldCityIT/OFFICIAL-JEDI-LIGHTSABER-PATENT/README.md

 Real Jedi keep their grips on their light sabers during turmoil to "charge it with the force".

-"Stop Fucking with my paycheck" -Mace Windu
+"Stop Fucking with my U.S. government paycheck" -Mace Windu